Simplify New Car Loan

 1. Compare your loan options.

-You will need to choose whether you want a secured or unsecured car loan and a fixed or variable interest rate.
+You'll need to choose whether you want a secured or unsecured car loan and a fixed or variable interest rate.
 You should also compare a number of loans based on the rate, fees and features they offer.
+You might also think about a peer-to-peer loan.

 2. Check the eligibility criteria.